 But conspiracy theories don't die that easily.
 These "body count" lists and the many specious claims contained therein continue to circulate in cyberspace and beyond: yesterday's newspaper articles are forgotten with the next day's delivery, but e-mail lives forever.

 A 2007 version of the "Clinton Body Count" list was headed with this entry:

 James McDougal - Clinton's convicted Whitewater partner died of an apparent heart attack, while in solitary confinement.
 He was a key witness in Ken Starr's investigation.

 James McDougal, a key witness for Whitewater prosecutors when the investigation centered on an Arkansas land deal in which the president and McDougal were involved, had a pre-existing heart condition and died of a heart attack on 8 March 1998 while in solitary confinement at the Federal Medical Center prison in Fort Worth.
 The ailing McDougal had been placed in solitary as punishment for failing to provide a urine sample for a drug test.
 On the day before his death and while still in his regular cell (where he had access to his heart medications), he had complained of dizziness, and while being processed for isolation he threw up.
 However, once in isolation, he did not ask for his medicines and appeared to guards "alert, well-oriented and absent any visible signs of distress" right up until his death.
 An investigation into the circumstances of his demise did not find evidence of foul play.

-The McDougal entry was not part of the "Clinton Body Count" list as it circulated in 1998.
-This is what we found when we looked into those entries:
+(The McDougal entry was not part of the "Clinton Body Count" list as it circulated in 1998.)

 1. Mary Mohane - former White House intern gunned down in a coffee shop.
 Nothing was taken.
 It was suspected that she was about to testify about sexual harassment at the White House.